Unreported global income can trigger severe penalty surcharges when filing taxes with the National Tax Service (NTS).

 - Withholding Tax: Accounting for potential withholding tax on foreign income, which depends on tax treaty provisions, must be factored into the simulation.

-- Deductions: Applying permissible deductions, such as those related to living expenses or specific investment losses, directly impacts the final taxable amount.
+- Deductions: Applying permissible deductions, such as those related to living expenses or business operational costs, directly impacts the final taxable amount.

 The simulation process requires integrating international financial data with specific Korean tax laws to generate realistic forecasts.
 This demands a structured approach to handle jurisdictional differences.